I am consumed with an acute awareness of how terribly fast time disappears!

 But there was one vital thing that I never used to do.
 I didn’t plan.

 If you don’t have a plan you “plan” to fail.
-Seems a bit drastic but having a plan helps us focus and we actually achieve so much more – with our families, at work, in any setting.
+That sounds a bit drastic but having a plan helps us focus and we actually achieve so much more – with our families, at work, in any setting.

 Having a plan is not just about how much you’re going to achieve.
 Read more about it in How To Plan and Get Stuff Done.